 What Is Biliary Disease?

 Biliary disease is not just one illness, it refers to a few types of health issues related to your dog's gallbladder that if left untreated can be life-threatening.
 Here are the four different classifications of biliary disease that most cases fall under to reflect bile buildup and inflammation of the gallbladder area:

 Gallbladder Mucoceles (GBMs)

-Inflammation of the gallbladder that can be caused by liver trauma, bacterial infections, gallbladder obstruction, cancer, or blood clots.
-If your gallbladder is inflamed to the point that the integrity of the walls are compromised, bile may leak outside the gallbladder and this can be life-threatening.
+If your dog's gallbladder is inflamed to the point that the integrity of the walls becomes compromised, bile may leak outside the gallbladder and this can be life-threatening.

 Stones formed within the gallbladder and are seen most often in middle-aged to older female, small breed dogs.
 They can lead to obstructions and cholecystitis.

 Tumors or cancers that are either associated directly with the gallbladder or have metastasized to the gallbladder.
 This also causes inflammation in the area of the gallbladder, and can include the liver and pancreas.

 Some dogs with biliary disease may not show any signs of their illness at all.
 In fact, gallstones are usually found incidentally when performing an X-ray or ultrasound for a different reason.
 But be on the lookout for the following three symptoms.

 Jaundice, or yellowing of the skin, gums, and sclera (the whites of your dog's eyes) is one of the most common symptoms of biliary disease in dogs.
 However, jaundice can also occur on other parts of the dog, such as on the mouth, gums, ear flaps, and other parts of the skin.